SebWouters/CheMPS2/README.md

 3. [integrals/psi4plugins/test9.dat](integrals/psi4plugins/test9.dat)

-These DMRG-SCF tests are the analogs of the corresponding C++ and python tests (with the same number).
+These DMRG-SCF tests are the analogs of the corresponding `c++` and python tests (with the same number).
 After compilation of the dmrgscf plugin, place these input files one directory higher than the plugin.
 In that folder, run: